MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/create-syntex-model.md

     - [**Extract by text pattern and layout**](#extract-by-text-pattern-and-layout)

-2. When you select a custom model, on the next page you will find more information about the model.
+2. When you select a custom model, the next page will show you more information about the model.
 If you want to continue to create the model, select **Next**.

 ### Classify and extract by text pattern